Let’s talk about planning your homeschool year!

 How to Plan a Homeschool Year

 We are here to help!
-Here’s a list of our top 7 questions to think about as you begin planning your homeschool year.
-Read this post in its entirety, or click on one of these questions to jump to a specific answer.
+Here's a list of our top 7 questions to think about as you begin planning your homeschool year.
+Read this post in its entirety for answers to these common questions.

 1. How do I set goals for the school year?